Why IRA Academy is Important for Financial & Retirement Professionals to Stay Competitive

-There’s no better place to gain that knowledge and accreditation than The Entrust Group’s IRA Academy in Chicago from Oct.
-22 to 26.
-Now in its third year, the IRA Academy is your opportunity to update your familiarity with current IRA rules and regulations, strengthen your grasp of the underlying legal concepts, and gain a deeper understanding of the potential for self-directed retirement savings.
+There’s no better place to gain that knowledge and accreditation than The Entrust Group’s IRA Academy in Nashville from Oct.
+21 to 25.
+Now in its fourth year, the IRA Academy is your opportunity to update your familiarity with current IRA rules and regulations, strengthen your grasp of the underlying legal concepts, and gain a deeper understanding of the potential for self-directed retirement savings.
 Armed with the knowledge you’ve gained at the IRA Academy and designation by passing the exam, you will be able to serve your clients better, more completely and confidently.
 The Certified IRA Services Professional designation is a benchmark used by some of the major financial institutions in the retirement industry.
 This designation is through the American Banker’s Association.

 Of the participants in the 2017 IRA Academy, 89% would recommend the class to others.
 Specifically, they appreciated the many examples provided by instructor John-Paul Ruiz, QKA, CISP, Entrust’s Director of Professional Development.
 Described as “energetic,” “a true expert,” and “passionate,” participants also praised his grasp of the subject matter and ability to provide “multiple explanations and scenarios.”

 - Prohibited transactions